What is DX?

 - Work-style reform

 The government is increasing its efforts in reforming the working style in Japan.
-The country has had a long-standing culture where it places a great value on long working hours when evaluating employees’ contribution to a company.
-As such, Japan’s Ministry of Health, Labour and Welfare has taken initiatives to reform traditional work-style mainly due to the decrease of working-age population and the need for a more diverse way of working.
-This would be a great force to propel DX forward since the large part of manual labour can be streamlined or even substituted by technology.
+The country has had a long-standing culture where it places a great value on long working hours when evaluating employees’ contributions to a company.
+As such, Japan’s Ministry of Health, Labour and Welfare has taken initiatives to reform traditional work-style mainly due to the decrease of the working-age population and the need for a more diverse way of working.
+This would be a great force to propel DX forward since the large part of manual labor can be streamlined or even substituted by technology.

-DX is likely to change how companies runs their businesses, as well as how a company recruits for their team.
+DX is likely to change how companies run their businesses, as well as how a company recruits for their team.
 There will be a higher demand for talented engineers, which would result in a consistent shortage of professional talent.
-In addition, as professionals with skills and experience in relatively new fields such as Artificial Intelligence (AI) or Internet of Things (IoT) development are rare, companies of all sizes may have to invest in development of internal employees including re-skilling and relevant training.
+In addition, as professionals with skills and experience in relatively new fields such as Artificial Intelligence (AI) or Internet of Things (IoT) development are rare, companies of all sizes may have to invest in the development of internal employees including re-skilling and relevant training.

 On the other hand, there are companies that has benefitted from technology for their talent strategies by leveraging their database and AI.
 This is great evidence to show that this is a great time for companies to revise their managing systems to possibly expand their business using DX as a springboard, rather than getting swallowed by the tide of digital disruption.